bhuvan8903/simplewebserver/README.md

 # EX01 Developing a Simple Webserver
-## Date:
+## Date:19/9/24

 ## AIM:
-To develop a simple webserver to display the configuration details of my laptop.
+To develop a simple webserver to serve html pages and display the configuration details of laptop.

 ## DESIGN STEPS:
 ### Step 1: